 - Areas where clothing is tight

-It may take several weeks for itching to disappear following successful treatment.
-Itching can be temporarily relieved with:
+It may take several weeks for itching to go away.
+These medicines may be given to provide relief:

 - Corticosteroid cream